Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Introduction

-To the best of our knowledge, no study has examined the role of effective note-taking in learning algebra-based undergraduate physics courses, as we presented in this research work to compare our findings; however, some works in the related science, technology, engineering, and mathematics (STEM) fields are available.
+To the best of our knowledge, no study has examined the role of effective notetaking in learning algebra-based undergraduate physics courses, as we presented in this research work to compare our findings; however, some works in the related science, technology, engineering, and mathematics (STEM) fields are available.
 Anastasiou et al. studied the effectiveness of concept maps in science learning~\cite{AnastasiouEtal_EPR_2024}.
 Therein the authors used data from 55 studies published between 1980 and 2020, including peer-reviewed journals and dissertations which covered various teaching settings, conditions, and methods and divulged that the concept maps were associated with increased science learning, but there was a significant heterogeneity in most subsets of data.
-In one of the studies made by Shi et al on 42 college students’ learning achievement and cognitive load in a 6-week lecture-based computer network course, the authors found that note taking helped in learning ~ \cite{Shi_Etal_AJET_2022}.
-In this regard, the authors demonstrated that among the three different note-taking styles observed, namely collaborative note-taking, laptop note-taking, and traditional longhand note-taking, collaborative note-taking was found to improve learning achievement.
+In one of the studies made by Shi et al on 42 college students’ learning achievement and cognitive load in a 6-week lecture-based computer network course, the authors found that note taking helped in learning~\cite{Shi_Etal_AJET_2022}.
+In this regard, the authors demonstrated that among the three different notetaking styles observed, namely collaborative notetaking, laptop notetaking, and traditional longhand notetaking, collaborative notetaking was found to improve learning achievement.
 Recently, Fanguy studied the effects of collaboratively generated notes by students versus instructor-provided notes on recalling and academic writing performance and found that student generated collaborative notes by students were more effective inenhancing academic writing, as well as in applying and developing related skills~\cite{Fanguy_AJET_2025}.

 With the current technological advancement in the electronic industry, students are likely to suffer from many digital distractions in the learning environment, which interfere badly with learning~\cite{Weinstein_Book_2018}.
-In search of a better solution to minimize distraction in learning and increase attentiveness, we here present a case study on the role of effective note-taking in learning undergraduate physics courses in two minority-serving institutions Fayetteville State University (FSU) and The University of North Carolina at Pembroke (UNCP) located in the Sandhills region of North Carolina.
+In search of a better solution to minimize distraction in learning and increase attentiveness, we here present a case study on the role of effective notetaking in learning introductory undergraduate physics courses.